Mariana Mazzucato: Economic advisory

+In addition to formal appointments, Mazzucato and the UCL Institute for Innovation and Public Purpose have advised several government administrations on innovation policy and green growth in the United States, Brazil, Colombia and Barbados.
+Lessons from this work were shared on the IIPP report Mission-oriented industrial strategy: global insights, published in 2024.

-Mazzucato has authored a number of policy reports, including Mission-Oriented Research & Innovation in the European Union, which directly informed the EU's Horizon Europe research and innovation programme, and a report in 2016 commissioned by the Brazilian Ministry for Science, Technology & Innovation on Brazil's innovation policy.
+Mazzucato has authored a number of policy reports, including Mission-Oriented Research & Innovation in the European Union, followed by the report Governing Missions in the European Union, which directly informed the EU's Horizon Europe research and innovation programme, and Transformational Change in Latin America and the Caribbean for ECLAC.
+Other relevant reports include the Global Commission on the Economics of Water Final Report on valuing the hydrological cycle as a global common good, and the report A green and just planet, authored by the G20 TF‑CLIMA Group of Experts, both published in 2024.

 Research

 Innovation

 Mazzucato's research has addressed the relationship between innovation, government policy, financial markets and economic growth, spanning the company, industry and national level.
 Much of her work has been inspired by the Schumpeterian framework of evolutionary economics.
 Her early research was on the origin and evolution of persistent differences between firms and the implications of this for industry life-cycles and differences in sector structure.
 Her empirical studies have focused on the automobile, PC, biotech and pharma industries.